odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Next, navigate back to the old invoice, and notice the :guilabel:`Substituted By` field is now available.
 Click the :guilabel:`Request EDI Cancellation` button on the old invoice, and then click :guilabel:`Process Now` in the blue section that appears.
-The invoice status changes to :guilabel:`Canceled`, and a confirmation is logged in the chatter.
+The invoice status changes to :guilabel:`Cancelled`, and a confirmation is logged in the chatter.

-Now, the invoice should be canceled in the |SAT| as well.
+Now, the invoice should be cancelled in the |SAT| as well.
 You can confirm this was done correctly, by pressing :guilabel:`Retry` in the |SAT| status field.

-If the document was canceled more than 24 hours after its creation, you may need to ask the client to accept the cancellation in their “Buzón Tributario” directly from the `SAT website
+If the document was cancelled more than 24 hours after its creation, you may need to ask the client to accept the cancellation in their “Buzón Tributario” directly from the `SAT website
 <https://www.sat.gob.mx/home>`_.